 Tanana artist James G. Schrock-Grant designed in 1974 the Festival of Native Arts Emblem to represent the Alaska Native peoples and their cultures.

-A woodcarver from Southeast Alaska is shown carving a totem pole, while an Aleut hunter carves a wooden hat.
+A woodcarver from Southeast Alaska is shown carving a totem pole, while the Unangan and Sugpiaq are represented by the hunter carving a wooden hat.
 Both the Yup’ik and Inupiaq are represented by the ivory-carver, while a snowshoe maker represents the Athabascan.
-In a circle matching each figure are animals used by each of the Native people: the dog salmon by the Tlingit/Haida/Tsimshian; the seal by Aleuts; the whale by Yup’ik and Inupiaq; and the caribou by Athabascans.
+In a circle matching each figure are animals used by each of the Native people: the dog salmon by the Tlingit/Haida/Tsimshian; the seal by the Unangan and Sugpiaq; the whale by Yup’ik and Inupiaq; and the caribou by Athabascans.
 The raven in center of the circle, signifying traditional religious beliefs, represents all Alaska Native people.
 This beautiful emblem represents the diverse cultures of Alaska.

-Logo Contest for the 42nd Annual Festival coming soon
+Logo for the 45th Annual Festival of Native Arts

 Logo for the 44th Annual Festival of Native Arts